fluree/docs.flur.ee/src/content/0.13.0/docs/query/analytical-query.md

 `source` | Optional source.
 If no source included, assume current version database.
 See [Queries Across Sources](#queries-across-sources).
 `subject` | Reference to a subject.
 Can be an subject id, unique two-tuple, a variable (a string that begins with `?`), or null.
 `predicate` | Reference to a predicate.
 Can be either subject id, predicate name, or a variable (a string that begins with `?`).
 Reverse references are *NOT* supported.
 `object` | Reference to an object.
-Can be a value, subject id, unique two-tuple, a variable (a string that begins with `?`), or null.
+Can be a value, subject id, unique two-tuple, a variable (a string that begins with `?`), or null. <br/> <br/> If your object begins with a `?`, and it is NOT a variable, for example someone's name is `?Fred`, then you can use escape strings in the object, for example: `"\"?Fred\""`.

 The subject, predicate, and object can all be variables, and a variable needs to be a string that begins with `?`.

 The result of a tuple are the values that match that tuples pattern.
 For example, with the tuple: `["?person", "person/handle", "?handle"]`, the results would be a table.